juicedata/juicefs/docs/en/administration/status_check_and_maintenance.md

 Any kind of storage system needs to be checked and maintained regularly once in production, so that potential problems can be found and fixed as early as possible to ensure reliable operation of the file system and the integrity and consistency of the stored data.

-JuiceFS provides a series of tools to check and maintain the file system, not only to help understand the basic information of the file system and its operation status, but also to help detect and fix potential problems more easily and effeciently.
+JuiceFS provides a series of tools to check and maintain the file system, not only to help understand the basic information of the file system and its operation status, but also to help detect and fix potential problems more easily and efficiently.

 ## status